SUDAKAS/sudakas.github.io/index.md

 nav_order: 1
 ---

-# Executive Elites in Latin America and Southern Europe
+# SUDAKAS.
+Executive Elites in Latin America and Southern Europe

 This website is a prototype for an academic project on executive elites, political careers, and government composition in Latin America and Southern Europe.